djalilhebal/debugging-data-pipelines-demo/post.md

 ## Making it reusable

-Instead of wiring the WebDAV logic directly into each job, I abstracted it into a helper:
+Instead of wiring the WebDAV logic directly into each task, I abstracted it into a helper:
 ```ts
 async function saveToWebdav(filename: string, data: Buffer | string) {
   const client = createClient(WEB_DAV_URL, { username, password });